open-ephys/ONI/source/hw-spec/controller/channels/write_channel.rst

 ``Sample_Size`` field will be equal to the ``Write_Sample_Size`` multiplied by the number of sent samples.

-It is the responsibility of the controller to accept frames at any rate the computer might be sending them.
-Currently, there is no defined mechanism to inform the host of any possible dropped frame on the write channel, although this can be included in an implementation so long as it does not invalidate any other ONI requirements.
+In regard of the data frames handled by this channel:

+- The controller MUST accept all frames sent by the host, at any rate that does not exceed the maximal channel bandwidth, which will be implementation-defined.

+- The controller MUST send all frames received to the destination devices in the same order it receives frames from the computer

+- The devices accepting data from the write channel MAY buffer it.
+The devices datasheet MUST specify if data is buffered and if there is any possibility of dropping frames (e.g: receiving a frame while one is being processed)

+- The devices accepting data from the write channel MAY inform the host about their internal state so the end software can adjust the production rate of write frames accordingly.
+If used, this mechanism MUST use existing channels (e.g. Register or Read channels), MUST NOT directly affect the operation of the Write channel and MUST be described on the device datasheet.

+- In summary, the Write Channel sole responsibility is passing frames to devices.
+The Write channel is not required to provide any auxiliary signals about its internal state, specific frame delivery timestamps or any other operational details.

 .. _write-word-alignment:

 Write Word Alignment